1itvinka/anastasiya.dev/content/blog/comments/index.md

 function showMessage() {
   /*
    * Declare variable 'user';
-   * create and initialize a new Object;
+   * create and initialise a new Object;
    * assign reference to it to 'user'
    */
   const user = {